mitchellresnick/sitereview/README.md

 # sitereview
-Symantec Site Review Checker (CLI)
+Bulk Symantec Site Review Checker (CLI) for use within an environment with SSL decryption issues.

 ### Description